Dharam urges CM to lead all-party delegation on border issue

-Bangalore, Apr 18: Leader of the Opposition in the Karnataka Assembly N Dharam Singh today urged Chief Minister H D Kumaraswamy to take an all-party delegation to Prime Minister Manmohan Singh to discuss the Belgaum border issue.
+Bangalore, Apr 18 (UNI) Leader of the Opposition in the Karnataka Assembly N Dharam Singh today urged Chief Minister H D Kumaraswamy to take an all-party delegation to Prime Minister Manmohan Singh to discuss the Belgaum border issue.

 Mr Singh asserted that Belgaum belonged to Karnataka and the Mahajan Commission report was binding on all.
-The Centre too had made it amply clear in the Lok Sabha.
+The Centre too had made this amply clear in the Lok Sabha, he noted.

 On violence following the demise of Kannada matinee idol Rajkumar in which eight people were killed, he demanded the Chief Minister, who had said he knew ''certain things'', to come out with the truth so that those responsible for the violence could be arrested and dealt with severely.
 The Government should have anticipated such developments, keeping in view the sensitivity attached to the issue.

-While the erstwhile Congress Government felicitated the thespian for his yeoman service to the Kannada film industry spanning five decades, the present Government showed disrespect to the departed soul, he ridiculed.
+While the erstwhile Congress Government felicitated the thespian for his yeoman service to the Kannada film industry spanning five decades, the present Government showed disrespect to the departed soul, he claimed.